This topic provides settings for the Plugin step. For more information about plugins, go to Explore plugins.

 Output variables are not available for all plugins.

-Support for plugin output variables may vary with self-hosted Cloud provider VM build infrastructures.
+Support for plugin output variables may vary with self-managed AWS/GCP/Azure VM build infrastructures.

 Output variables are exposed values that can be used by other steps or stages in the pipeline.
 If the plugin writes outputs to the